Sino-Pakistan Agreement: Relation to the claim by the Republic of China

 The Republic of China now based in and commonly known as Taiwan does not recognize any Chinese territorial changes based on any border agreements signed by the People's Republic of China with any other countries, including this one, in accordance to the Constitution of the Republic of China and its Additional Articles.
-Pakistan does not recognize the legitimacy of the ROC.
+However, due to the political status of Taiwan, Pakistan and the PRC do not recognize the legitimacy of the ROC in Taiwan.